RadicalStaking/scripts/README.md

 # scripts
-Shell scripts for node operations
+Shell scripts for Radix validator node operations and maintenance